limeos-org/window-manager/CONTRIBUTING.md

  - Follow `snake_case()` convention.
  - Typically follow a verb-noun structure (e.g., `write_to_buffer()`).
- - Functions inside of a module must incorporate that module's name.
  - Incorporate the name of the module they're in (e.g., `read_config()` in `config` module).

 #### Variable Names